devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 # 200-Architecting-a-Flutter-App
 ## Introduction
 The Most central topic of architecting a Flutter [[@flutterdevteamFlutterFramework2018]](https://flutter.dev/) app is _Statemanagement_ [[@flutterdevteamFlutterState2019]](https://flutter.dev/docs/development/data-and-backend/state-mgmt). **Where** does my State sit, **who** need access to it and **how** do parts of the app access it?
 This chapter aims to answer those questions.
-You will learn about the two types of state, you will be introduced to the most 4 most popular statemanagement solutions and you will learn one of those statemanagement solutions (BLoC [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE)) in detail.
+You will learn about the two types of state, you will be introduced to the most three most popular statemanagement solutions and you will learn one of those statemanagement solutions (BLoC [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE)) in detail.
 You will also learn how to use the BLoC statemanagement solution in a clean and scalable 3-Layered architecture.

 ## Statemanagement vs Architecture
 I want to differentiate these two terms.
 Within the Flutter community _Statemanagement_ and _Architecture_ are often used synonymously, but I think we should be careful to do so.
 Statemanagement is a set of tools or a pattern with which we can manage the State within our app.
 Architecture on the other hand, is the over arching structure of our app.
 A set of rules that our app conforms to.
 Any architecture for a Flutter application will have some sort of statemanagement, but statemanagement is not an architecture by it self.
 I just want you to keep this in mind for the following chapters.